Chart Color Schemes

 Yuendumu - Anmatjere faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The qualification rate for university degrees in this area is 12.1%, significantly lower than the Australian average of 30.4%.
+The area's university qualification rate is 12.1%, significantly lower than the Australian average of 30.4%.
 This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 8.3%, followed by postgraduate qualifications (2.1%) and graduate diplomas (1.7%).
 Vocational pathways account for 18.1% of qualifications among those aged 15 and above, with advanced diplomas at 4.3% and certificates at 13.8%.

 Frequently Asked Questions - Education